Who’s ready for another simple, delicious entrée recipe?! Please say yes, because this 30-minute Harvest Bowl is calling your name.

 - 1 3/4 cups water

 - 1/2 cup tahini

 - 1 medium lemon, juiced (yields ~3 Tbsp or 45 ml as original recipe is written)

 - Pomegranate arils

-- Add the carrots and potatoes to the sheet and drizzle with 1 Tbsp maple syrup, 1 Tbsp olive oil, salt, pepper, and rosemary.
+- Add the carrots and potatoes to the sheet and drizzle with half of the maple syrup, half of the olive oil, the salt, pepper, and rosemary (as original recipe is written, 1 Tbsp maple syrup and 1 Tbsp olive oil // adjust if altering batch size).
 Toss to combine.
 Then bake for 12 minutes.

 - In the meantime, heat a saucepan over medium-high heat.
 Once hot, add rinsed quinoa to lightly sautée before adding water to evaporate leftover moisture and bring out a nutty flavor.

 - Cook for 2-3 minutes, stirring frequently.
 Then add water and a pinch of salt.
 Bring to a low boil over medium-high heat.
 Then reduce heat to a simmer and cover.
 Cook for 18-22 minutes or until liquid is absorbed and quinoa is fluffy.
 Then open lid and fluff the quinoa with a fork.
 Tilt the lid, remove from the heat, and set aside.

 - When the veggies are at the 12-minute mark, remove pan from the oven and add the Brussels sprouts.
 Top with remaining 1 Tbsp olive oil, 1 Tbsp maple syrup, and another pinch each salt and pepper (amounts as original recipe is written // adjust if altering batch size).
 Loosely toss to combine.